Wood species

 Uses

 As already mentioned, plum wood is not used industrially.
-The small size of the timber and the small quantity available on the market do not allow large-scale use.
-However, it is a wood that is highly prized by passionate carpenters who know how to enhance its beauty.
+The small size of the timber and the small quantity on the market do not allow large-scale use.
+However, it is highly prized by passionate carpenters who know how to enhance its beauty.

-It is used to make blowing tools, knife handles and kitchen tools, to make jewellery, gift or tea boxes, turned bowls and some carved objects, to make small furniture or wooden jewellery.
-It is often used to make inlays and inlays.
+It is used to make blowing tools, knife handles and kitchen tools, jewelry, gift and tea boxes, turned bowls and carved objects, small furniture and wooden jewelry.
+It is often used for inlay and inlay work.

-Plum wood is also used to make small barrels for ageing plum brandy and plum jam.
-It is considered that such a brandy achieves balance and taste effect.
-Barrels are expensive and hard to find.
+Plum wood is also used to make small barrels for ageing plum brandy and plum brandy.
+It is considered that such a brandy achieves the balance and taste effect.
+Casks are expensive and hard to find.

 Plum wood burns well and has a higher calorific value than beech.
-It is used to make a special charcoal used in blacksmithing.
+It is used to make a special charcoal for blacksmiths.
 It is also used for smoking meat.
-Careful still, because too intense a taste can become unpleasant.
+But be careful, because too intense a taste can become unpleasant.

-I hope the above information helps.
-If you know anything else about plum wood or have worked with it, please share your experience with us.
-Leave your impressions below in the space provided.
-They will be very much appreciated, I assure you.
+I hope the above information is helpful.
+If you know anything else about plum wood or have worked with it, share your experience with us.
+Leave your impressions below in the dedicated space.
+They will be much appreciated, I assure you.

 About the author